 Anthony has also been a Team coordinator for the National Autistic Society’s Accreditation Service, where periodically he would visit settings, specialising in providing services for people with an ASC, to review their service provisions against that of the N.A.S.
 Accreditation Standards.

-Originally from the Forest of Dean Tony now lives locally.
+Originally from the Forest of Dean Tony still lives locally.
 He is a local Scout Leader and School Governor.
 Tony enjoys the outdoors and takes advantage of living in a beautiful area, he likes walking, canoeing, rock climbing and camping.

 Val's background is mostly in admin with experience in marketing, sales, purchase ledger and general accounts.
-Val also contributes to staff training at the Trust by sharing my experience and knowledge of autism from a parent’s perspective.
+Val also contributes to staff training at the Trust by sharing her experience and knowledge of autism from a parent’s perspective.

 When Val's daughter moved into an adult provision she identified a need for a support group at the Trust for family members and carers who might appreciate someone to talk to and share experiences with.
 Hence “Carers and Sharers” began in 2013.
 All new and existing family members will always be made most welcome.

 My background is in performing arts and therapy.
 I have studied different therapies, including Co-Counselling, Dramatherapy and Voice Dialogue, as well as undertaking a BSc degree in Psychology with Counselling.
 I am specialised in clowning, fooling, physical theatre, movement and the art of bringing fun into our stressful lives and the stresses of the world we live in today.

 I have delivered my work in many different settings, including schools, underprivileged communities, and community groups, such as the Misfits (a theatre company for adults with learning disabilities).
 I have also codirected and managed other companies, supporting with funding applications, budgeting and project development.